Do You Have Bad Credit and Need a Loan? Here Are 4 Options

 Payday loan borrowers in this situation are often faced with two options: They can either take out a new payday loan or they can “roll over” their old loan, paying only the interest due and receiving an extension on their due date … in return for a brand new interest charge.

-Either way, rolling over and reborrowing a payday loan can end up trapping borrowers into a dangerous cycle of debt.
 According to a study from the Consumer Financial Protection Bureau (CFPB), the average payday loan user takes out 10 payday loans every year.

 2. Title loans.

 Title loans are another kind of short-term bad credit loan.
 But while they are similar to payday loans in many ways, the two products also have some key differences.